im-ysh/PLANT_DISEASE_CLASSIFICATION/README.md

 1. Clone or download the repository
 2. Upload dataset to the mentioned path (Google Drive or local directory)
+3. Open `PLANT_DISEASE_CLASSIFICATION
-3. Open `cnn.ipynb` in Google Colab or Jupyter Notebook
+.ipynb` in Google Colab or Jupyter Notebook
 4. Run cells sequentially

 ---